Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 Students who qualify for Federal Pell Grants may also be eligible for the Academic Competitiveness and Smart Grant Programs.
 These grants are awarded based on the student’s academic performance in certain degree programs, as well as their financial need.

 MSP aims to improve the academic performance of students in the subject areas of mathematics and science.
-It also promotes better training for teachers who specialise in these subjects.
+It also promotes better training for teachers who specialize in these subjects.

 This program is administered by participating schools across the country.
 It is also available to undergraduate students who demonstrate exceptional financial need.